6 Proven Ways to Learn Self Defense

 It teaches you how to be competitive in a certain sports niche, just like football training or racing, but they have the added benefit of making you a fighter.

-Surprisingly, the mainstream doesn’t seem to understand that martial arts are sports optimized as gladiator sport style and not optimized for self-defense.
+Surprisingly, the mainstream doesn’t seem to understand that martial arts are optimized as gladiator sports and not for self-defense.
 Either way, starting a martial arts journey will provide everything you need for self-defense, even though that’s not necessarily the main goal.

 A big real-world benefit of learning martial arts is the stamina boost.
 You get extremely fit from the conditioning drills and gain more fitness and confidence to handle violent situations.